anjapago/AnalyzeAccountability/_posts/2019-05-15-Visualizations.markdown

 # Text Visualizations

 This file will display visualizations of the text based on the labelled categories, shown as the circles on the distance plot.
 This plot also shows the word distributions associated with each category.
-The word distributions on the right show the most common words in each category when lambda=1, and the most specific words to the category when lambda = 0, computer by the relevance metric.
+The word distributions on the right show the most common words in each category when lambda=1, and the most specific words to the category when lambda = 0, computed by the relevance metric.

 The categories are labelled on the plot as numbers, and the corresponding label titles are: